This article includes some common questions about analytics on Vimeo. For an overview of the available analytics, check out this article.

 For reports that generate more than 100 rows, we only show the top 100 results.
 Therefore, the sum of those 100 rows may differ from totals displayed elsewhere in analytics that reflect all videos or results.

 What analytics does Vimeo record if I display my video in a third-party player?

 Unfortunately, there isn’t very much data we can gather from views that don’t occur within the Vimeo player.

-For PRO, Business, Premium users using third-party player links, we can only approximate the number of times the file is being played.
+For Pro members and higher using third-party player links, we can only approximate the number of times the file is being played.
 Multiple impressions / views by the same viewer in the same browser session will not be counted (like they are when our own player is used).

 We also cannot count finishes or any engagement analytics for these views.
 In many cases, we will still be able to detect the website where the view is happening, the location of the view, and the device, however, this is less reliable than it would be with our own player.

 How accurate are the analytics coming from third-party devices like the Apple TV and Roku?